hieuhieu2202/SendNotif/README.md

 =================

-This project exposes a notification API for sending notifications with optional links and file attachments.
+This project exposes a notification API for sending notifications with optional links, file attachments, and a target version.
 Notifications are stored in a SQL Server database so clients can retrieve missed messages even after server restarts.
 The connection string lives under `ConnectionStrings:Notifications` in `appsettings.json` and defaults to LocalDB.